-Residents and citizens of countries which have a reciprocal health agreement with Australia will have some level of subsidised health cover.
+Residents and citizens of countries that have a reciprocal health agreement with Australia will have some level of subsidised health cover.
+This may provide access to immediate necessary medical treatment in Australia’s public health system.
 These countries currently are:

 - New Zealand

 Note that this agreement will only cover basic medical needs, and it is still worthwhile considering an OVHC policy for additional cover.